-What is historic authentic Christianity?
+What is Historic Authentic Christianity?

 The definition of true Christianity must be found in its source, the Bible.
 There are numerous doctrines one must hold to have the Christian distinctive.
 Certain teachings were not accepted and were challenged in the infancy of the church.
 Some can be found in the Bible.
 Other challenges are found in early church history.

-So we need to find in the Bible the main teachings to know whether we are practicing the Spiritual way Jesus gave us to be the church and called Christian i.e. believers, followers of Christ Jesus.
+So we need to find in the Bible the main teachings to know whether we are practicing the Spiritual way Jesus gave us to be the Church and called Christian i.e. believers, followers of Christ Jesus.

-True Christianity does not say one must join a particular church denomination, but a church that teaches and practices the Bible.
+True Christianity does not say or require one to join a particular church denomination, but a church that teaches and practices the Bible.
 There were no denominations in the early church, only churches known by their city.
 Each church was different in how they worked among the people they were placed with.
 Everyone who is born again becomes part of the church by being put in the body of Christ that had begun at Pentecost.

 It is life changing in that one is no longer what they were but are being changed from day to day into the image of Godís Son who is Holy.
 Sin becomes detestable and is resisted to be overcome instead of a lifestyle of repeated harm to oneself and others.

 Jesus said we are to be in the world but not of it.
 In other words we live as others do, but our affection is first toward pleasing God, obeying Him, doing His will.
 So we avoid following the trends and ways of the world that promote carnality and grow the fallen nature.
 The ways of the world and philosophies are not to influence us.
 We are to be separate, following Christ to grow our spiritually through the Word of truth.
 By the Holy Spirit living in us, He will teach us what is true and false, confirming it by the Word.

 The early church was not about wealth and success, but